 Ventnor: With its warm microclimate, tropical plants and our resident little wall lizards, our guests often tell us they feel like they are in the Mediterranean.
 As well as its family friendly beach, you can enjoy the botanical gardens, fantastic coastal and downland walks with hidden gems such as Steephill Cove.
-You can try your hand at sea fishing, or relax with a coffee whilst the children play in the famous "island" paddling pool.
-There are lots are charming vintage shops and a great variety of cafes and restaurants including freshly caught take away fish and chips from the renowned Haven fishery.
+There are lots are charming shops and a great variety of cafes and restaurants, or you can relax with a coffee whilst the children play in the famous "island shaped" paddling pool.

 The Isle of Wight: From sandy beaches, stunning coastal path walks to bracing hills, the Isle of Wight landscape is very diverse, and about half of the Isle of Wight has been designated as an Area of Outstanding Natural Beauty.
 With the highest number of sunshine hours anywhere in the country it makes for a great holiday destination.
 There are attractions to suit all ages, budget and weather.
 The Isle of Wight tourist information lists everything from fun parks to animal sanctuaries, award winning beaches, dinosaur hunting to extreme sports and if you are looking for a relaxing break then you can enjoy a wide range of museums, galleries and arts & crafts across the island.